-The Allied Media Conference is a community-designed event relying on the brilliance of the Allied Media Projects Network to facilitate dynamic and engaging content over the course of four days in June.
+The Allied Media Conference is a community-designed event relying on the brilliance of the Allied Media Projects Network to facilitate dynamic and engaging content from June 30th-July 3rd online and in Detroit.
 The conference explores two overarching themes: media for liberation and visionary organizing.

-a Track is a series of sessions connected by a shared theme.a Network Gathering is a day-long mini-conference convened by a local or national network on the Thursday of the AMC weekend.
-A network gathering is an opportunity to convene a network for focused work and strategy-development within the AMC.
-A typical network gathering is between 20 and 75 people, however, some are larger.
+A Track is a series of sessions connected by a shared theme a Network Gathering is a mini-conference convened by a local or national network.
+A Network Gathering is an opportunity to convene a network for focused work and strategy-development alongside the AMC.
+A typical Network Gathering is between 20 and 75 people, however, some are larger.